 Students must complete one of the following courses: Chemistry 7761G, 7550G, 7571G, 7670G or 7640G.
 Students must also complete Chemistry 7450G.
 Students must complete an additional 5 credits in graduate courses in Chemistry, for a total of 12 credits in Chemistry.
 Six of the remaining 18 credits required for the degree may be taken in the Chemistry Department or in other science subjects directly related to chemistry.
-Students must complete 12 credits in courses in the Department of Secondary Education.
+Students must pass a comprehensive examination or submit a thesis acceptable to the Chemistry Department.
+Information about requirements for the comprehensive examination and the thesis is in the chapter "Academic Regulations and Procedures."
+Students must complete 12 credits in courses in the Department of Secondary Education (SEED).
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.
 Students who possess Initial Certification in teaching chemistry must complete 9 credits in Group II and 3 credits in Group III, below.
-Students who do not possess Initial Certification in teaching chemistry or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching chemistry must have the appropriate course work and credits in the subject area and must complete the appropriate courses in Group I before taking courses in Groups II and III, below.
-Students pursuing Initial Certification in teaching chemistry must take Secondary Education 7503X, Teaching Writing Across the Curriculum, and Secondary Education 7671X in Group III.
+Students who do not possess Initial Certification in teaching chemistry or equivalent course work and teaching experience or who are teaching but do not possess Initial Certification in teaching chemistry must have the appropriate course work and credits in the subject area and must complete courses in Group I, Group II, and 7503X in Group III below.
+The student teaching methods course (SEED 7380T) must precede the student teaching seminars (SEED 7381T and SEED 7383T) and field experience (SEED 7542T and SEED 7543T).
 Students who already have a master's degree but wish Initial Certification in teaching chemistry must take appropriate courses in Groups I and III, below, as determined at the time of matriculation by the Head of the program in adolescence science education in the School of Education.
-Group I: Secondary Education 7302X, 7501X, 7312T, 7542T, 7326T, 7543T.
+Secondary Education 7500X, 7501X or 7314X, 7542T, 7380T, 7381T, 7383T, 7671X, 7543T.
 Group II: